codacy/codacy-api-scala/CONTRIBUTING.md

 ## Testing

-Along with submitting unit tests, please make sure that you have used the built-in testing capabilities in the bitbucket-scala-client build system.
-At a minimum, you should run `activator test`.
+Along with submitting unit tests, please make sure that you have used the built-in testing capabilities in the codacy-api-scala build system.
+At a minimum, you should run `sbt test`.
 That generates all of the built files and runs all of the unit tests in the project.